 There’s a reason Mojang (Minecraft) was acquired by Microsoft for $2.5bn.

 Minecraft started as a fun game about creating, exploring, mining, and managing resources.
 Now, however, many teachers worldwide are using it to teach, helping students develop science, technology, engineering and math (STEM) skills.
 Many online lessons and programs center on this Lego-style game and, over time, the Minecraft community has demonstrated that it can mean much more.

 Since the acquisition, teachers have expanded beyond STEM applications to teach language classes, history, writing, and more.
 Because of the attraction students have to Minecraft, teachers have discovered that it helps develop skills such as complex problem solving, collaboration, communication, and leadership.

+Combined with Minecraft, students can immerse themselves in the lego-style virtual world.
+In a world of chemistry like MolCraft, the student can gain an entirely different perspective than traditionally seen in a diagram.
 “Putting people in an environment where it’s OK to fail, where it’s safe to get things wrong, and where it’s OK to rebuild and change is an enlightening process,” Mr Mills said.
 “Through experiential learning, exploration and experimentation, we can really start to get underneath the barriers that could be there in some situations.”